 - A. No Day of Entry.
-All entries must be registered online starting June 1st Tuesday, August 13th by 9:00 p.m. - B. Judging will begin Friday at 9:00 a.m. - C. Entries of poor construction, as deemed by advisors, will not be placed on exhibit. - D. No more than one entry, per exhibitor, per class.
+All entries must be registered online starting June 1st Monday, July 21st at 11:59 p.m. - B. Judging will begin Friday at 9:00 a.m. - C. Entries of poor construction, as deemed by advisors, will not be placed on exhibit. - D. No more than one entry, per exhibitor, per class.
 All farm crops and horticultural crops must include the variety name.
 Any entries that do not include the variety name will automatically receive a B grade.
 You can't enter an item in a miscellaneous class if there is a class available for the item.
 Item can only be entered in one class, not multiple classes. - E. In judging farm shop exhibits the judge will be instructed to take into consideration the fact that many of the articles exhibited have been practical use on the farm, or business which is not to be counted against them.
 All entries must have been constructed during the school year. - F. An exhibit not earning the A grade will not receive 1st, 2nd, or 3rd place money.
 Exhibits not receiving an A grade will not be eligible to place in their class. - G. Any project not picked up by 4:00 p.m.
-Thursday, August 22, 2024 is not the responsibility of the Junior Fairboard and premiums will be forfeited.
-Spoiled or rotten fruit may be removed by advisors only during the week of the Fair. - H. Entrant must enter a minimum of 3 entries to be deemed a shop and crop exhibitor. - Students must be enrolled in an agricultural education program and/or a dues paying FFA member.
+Thursday, August 21, 2025 is not the responsibility of the Junior Fairboard and premiums will be forfeited.
+Spoiled or rotten fruit may be removed by advisors only during the week of the Fair. - H. Entrant must enter a minimum of 3 entries to be deemed a shop and crop exhibitor. - Students must be enrolled in an agricultural education program and/or a dues paying FFA member. - J. All projects can only be exhibited one year.